-^{} Before submitting application documents, individuals applying for Specialization in Culture (Y-GSC) must first consult with a faculty member whom they would like as an academic advisor or a faculty member who handles inquiries.
+- Before submitting application documents, individuals applying for Specialization in Culture (Y-GSC) must first consult with a faculty member whom they would like as an academic advisor or a faculty member who handles inquiries. - Those applying to the Specialization in Culture (Y-GSC) may also apply to the Specialization in Architecture and Urban Culture of Urban Culture Field (specialization involving completion of a thesis) as a second option.

-- Examinees must enter the testing room at least 20 minutes prior to the start of the exam. - Certificates of Proficiency showing TOEIC, TOEFL and IELTS scores will be collected before the start of Academic Exam I as required by the exam supervisor, etc. (For applicants who submitted it with application documents, it is necessary.).
-Certificates of foreign language proficiency will be returned at the oral assessment. - Examinees may bring non-programmable scientific calculators for use in the written components of Academic Exam I. - International student applicants may use dictionaries.
+- Examinees must enter the testing room at least 20 minutes prior to the start of the exam. - Certificates of Proficiency showing TOEIC, TOEFL and IELTS scores will be collected before the start of Academic Exam I (For applicants who submitted it with application documents, it is not necessary.).
+Certificates of foreign language proficiency will be returned at the interviews. - Portfolios will be collected upon completion of Academic Exam I. - Examinees may bring non-programmable scientific calculators for use in the written components of Academic Exam I. - International student applicants may use dictionaries.
 However, electronic dictionaries are not allowed. - Dictionaries cannot be used other than by international student applicants.